When you say liver size, it usually means craniocaudal diameter of the right lobe of the liver. It should be measured in mid clavicular line.

 To differentiate it from true liver disease, look for key features.

-This is unlike true hepatomegaly, where the edge is rounded or blunted.
+- The inferior edge remains sharp and pointed unlike true hepatomegaly, where the edge is rounded or blunted.

+- Echotexture: The echotexture of Riedel’s lobe is normal.
 It looks identical to the rest of the liver parenchyma.

-In true hepatomegaly, the entire liver is typically enlarged.
+- Here, the left lobe is usually normal in size.
+However, in true hepatomegaly, the entire liver is typically enlarged.

 Clinically, Riedel’s lobe may be felt as a mass in the right lower abdomen.